 This is the simplest, but perhaps most important sign that you need to enlist the help of an agency.
 If you’ve been going strong for a few months, adjusting your strategy and trying your best, but you still aren’t seeing the results you wanted, an SEO agency might be able to take you to the next level.
 At the very least, they can analyze your campaign and figure out what’s going wrong.

 Going with an agency isn’t enough.
 There are hundreds, if not thousands of SEO agencies out there, and each one of them is unique in terms of plan offerings, team composition, specialization, and even working relationships.
 There are several factors to consider when you start making your selection.

 Your needs are unique, and you need to find an agency that suits them perfectly.
 For example, if you have nobody in-house that can handle SEO tasks, you’ll need the help of a full-service agency that can help you from start to finish.
-However, if you have an in-house writer that takes care of your content strategy, you might consider enlisting the help of an agency that has more specialty in offsite optimization.
+However, if you have an in-house writer that takes care of your content strategy, you might consider enlisting the help of an agency that has more specialty in offsite optimization, which includes link building.

 Price is always an important factor for business owners.
 If you have a strict budget, it’s important to choose a plan that fits within those limitations.
 However, you also don’t want to go too cheap with SEO; some firms may offer an irrationally low price because they practice shoddy work that could leave you with a penalty.
 Find a middle ground that will net you a white hat expert without breaking the bank.